PatchworkExplorer/cp4waiops-connectors/airgap.md

 ```

 ## Verify pulling images from the mirrored registry
-Enter the following commands from the inf node of your OpenShift cluster:
+Enter these commands from the inf node of your Red Hat OpenShift cluster:

 1. Pick a worker node from `oc get nodes` and enter the following:
 ```
 oc debug node/<worker node>
 ```
-A command prompt must be presented.
+A command line must be presented.

-2. Switch to host binaries by entering the chroot /host command.
+2. Switch to host binaries by entering the ```chroot /host``` command.

 ```
 $ oc debug node/worker0.example.com